-To get started, let’s assume you have some model of Arduino microcontroller connected to the computer’s USB port.
+To get started, let’s consider the example of an Arduino microcontroller connected to the computer’s USB port (though it works with many other microcontroller boards as well).
 We’ll elaborate on the finer points of powering NeoPixels later, but in general you’ll usually be using a 5V DC power supply (e.g. “wall wart”) or — for wearable projects — a 3.7 Volt lithium-polymer battery.

 Identify the “input” end of your NeoPixel strip, pixel(s) or other device.
 On some, there will be a solder pad labeled “DIN” or “DI” (data input).
 Others will have an arrow showing the direction that data moves.
 The data input can originate from any digital pin on the Arduino, but all the example code is set up for digital pin 6 by default.
 The NeoPixel shield comes wired this way.